MDBox/deeplens-simon-says/README.md

 <img src="media/network_overview.png" width="60%"></img>
 ### Define Goals
 - Have the device issue a `simon says` command.
-- Monitor the camera stream and classify the players action.
+- Monitor the camera stream and classify the player's action.
 - Overlay a display of the player's pose and current action.
 - Link the device to a global simon game network.